 On September 20, 1948, 80 Marlborough was acquired from Eleanor Emery by John F. Morse and his wife, Ethel C. Morse, who continued to operate it as a lodging house.
 They previously had lived in Lexington.

 On August 31, 1960, 80 Marlborough was acquired from the Morses by Samuel Dame and David B. Kaplan.

 The property changed hands, remaining a lodging house.

 On June 8, 1976, 80 Marlborough was acquired by Robert W. Butt and Ronald Q. Butt.
 In December of 1981, they were cited by the Building Department for failing to change the legal occupancy from a lodging house to ten apartments with commercial office use (three enterprises — “Same Day Delivery,” “Lucky Charm Promotion,” and “Ticket Away” — were doing business on the fifth floor).

 On November 19, 1985, William M. Braucher, trustee of the 80 Marlborough Street Trust, purchased 80 Marlborough from the Butts.
 He filed for (and subsequently received) permission to convert the property from a lodging house to eight apartments.

-On January 4, 1994, 80 Marlborough was purchased by Executive Suites Limited Partnership (Marlborough Suites, Inc., general partner; Christine Marholin, president).
+On January 4, 1994, 80 Marlborough was purchased from the Edythe Lois Dyer 1984 Trust by Executive Suites Limited Partnership (Marlborough Suites, Inc., general partner; Christine Marholin, president).

 On June 6, 2002, 80 Marlborough was purchased from Executive Suites LP by the Eighty Marlborough Development Corporation (Geno A. Ranaldi, president and treasurer).
 On December 11, 2002, it converted the property into eight condominium units, the 80 Marlborough Condominium.